jessesquires/jessesquires.com/about.md

 title: About
 ---

 I'm an independent software developer in Oakland, California.
 I use [he/him](https://pronoun.is/he) pronouns.
-While primarily an iOS developer, I do have other programming interests.
+While primarily an iOS and macOS developer, I do have other programming interests.
 You can learn about my [open source work and side projects here](/projects), and you can find a list of my [conference talks here](/speaking).
 I'm currently working on indie projects, as well as freelancing and contracting for iOS.
 Previously, I have worked at various different companies, which you can find on my [cv here](/linkedout).

 Regarding work, I'm interested in contributing to and writing software that is actually useful and purposeful, and which prioritizes the privacy, needs, and desires of users rather than the interests of predatory capitalism, gluttonous investors, and surreptitious government surveillance agencies.
 I have no interest in working on software that is privacy-invasive, user-hostile, or undermines workers' rights.